 The Road from Receptionist to Stylist

 Being a receptionist in a busy salon isn’t easy.
-With the phone ringing off the hook, clients coming in and out the door, and 20 stressed stylists with endless needs, there is a lot to do.
+There is a lot to do with the phone ringing off the hook, clients coming in and out the door, and 20 stressed stylists with endless needs.

 She Makes it Look Easy